Big Barda: After the League

-Barda and Scott then reside in the suburbs of Connecticut and are active adventurers.
+Barda and Scott reside in the suburbs of Connecticut and are active adventurers.
 Barda never hesitates to lend a hand to her friends when her power and expertise are needed.

 Barda accompanies Batman, Superman, and Wonder Woman to Apokolips to rescue Supergirl from Darkseid's clutches, and accepts an invitation from Oracle to become the heavy-hitter on the Birds of Prey.

 A similar-looking character named Little Barda appeared as a member of the Teen Titans in 52 #21; the character leaves the group in the same issue.
 Her relationship to Big Barda is unknown, though she escaped from Apokolips with Power Boy.

-In a confrontation with the Secret Six, she engaged Knockout, another ex-Fury, in hand-to-hand combat.
+In a confrontation with the Secret Six, Barda engages Knockout, another ex-Fury, in hand-to-hand combat.
 Although the fight is long and continues amid other larger concerns for her team, it ends in a draw.

 Big Barda is killed in the first issue of Death of the New Gods; her funeral occurs in the second issue of the series.
 Infinity-Man is later revealed as the killer.
-He had been slaughtering all the 'New Gods' in the name of restarting a new age of deities.
+He had been killing all the 'New Gods' in the name of restarting a new age of deities.

 Final Crisis #7 depicts Barda standing alongside Lightray and Highfather in front of a reincarnated New Genesis.